-- Twenty-four percent of homeless CLRD deaths included alcohol or drug use as a significant co-condition. - Tobacco use is much higher in the population of people experiencing homelessness, but decedent smoking status was not available for analysis in this report.
+- 24% of homeless CLRD deaths included alcohol or drug use as a significant co-condition. - Tobacco use is much higher in the population of people experiencing homelessness, but decedent smoking status was not available for analysis in this report.

 Cause of Death: Diabetes